V-Sekai/manuals/decisions/20230123-integrate-blender-with-gltf-extensions-and-godot.md

-# Proposed: Better Godot Engine integration with Blender with gltf extensions
+# Draft: Better Godot Engine integration with Blender with gltf extensions

 ### Context and Problem Statement